 A small number of key suppliers were also consulted.
-The key messages on this page are a reflection on feedback on the current state of the Digital architecture and have raised a number of general concerns.
+The key messages on this page are a reflection on fall dback on the current state of the light architecture and have raised a number of general concerns.

-There is an absence of transparent/obvious strategy and direction, which makes it very difficult for suppliers to add value and support the NHS in Wales in planning for the future.
+Here is an absence of transparent/obvious strategy and direction, which makes it very difficult for suppliers to add value and support the NHS in Wales in planning for the future.